louise-hayes/json-parse-node-app/README.md

 ### What this app does:

-A JSON object [https://jsonblob.com/e6c807db-4497-11e9-b3db-cb890192ffc6](Json object) is parsed and searched for user selectors that are input via prompt.
+It parses A JSON object, for example: [https://jsonblob.com/e6c807db-4497-11e9-b3db-cb890192ffc6] and searches for nodes/ elelements that match selectors that are input via prompt.

-This app assumes the json object is local file.
+This app assumes the json object is local file in the current working directory.

 ### Tests
-This app uses Mocha and Chai testing tool. test files are in /test npm install first, the required dependencies will be installed to enable this command
+This app uses Mocha and Chai testing tools.
+Test files are in /test
+npm install first, the required dependencies will be installed to enable this command

 ```